Wrinkles

 two blue iris orbs or is it four?

-Embedded in folds of skin seem to
+Embedded in folds of skin wink at me.

 and the whom — an interrogation of the